2012 Chevrolet Traverse Performance

 This performance review was created when the car was new.
 Some links may no longer point to an active page.

-The 2012 Chevy Traverse performs about as well as can be expected for such a large, roomy crossover.
+Test drivers report that the 2012 Chevrolet Traverse performs about as well as can be expected for such a large, roomy crossover.
 Its acceleration should be adequate for most buyers, and its fuel economy and car-like handling are both fairly good for the class.

 - "Driven back-to-back against the Toyota Highlander, the Traverse exhibited superior capabilities in almost every situation." -- Kelley Blue Book

 The 2012 Chevy Traverse comes with a 3.6-liter V6 engine which makes 281 horsepower in LS and LTD models, and an extra 7 horsepower in LTZ models.
 The engine is paired with a six-speed automatic transmission that some reviewers say isn’t very responsive.
 When equipped with a trailering equipment package, the Traverse can tow up to 5,200 pounds.
 All-wheel drive is available on each trim level.
 According to the EPA, the front-wheel drive Traverse nets 17/24 mpg city/highway, while all-wheel drive models get 16/23 mpg.
 That’s about average for the class.

 - "Ample power with usefully prompt throttle response.
 Front-drive models feel slightly quicker from a stop.
 Shifts are smooth and generally immediate, though the transmission can be tardy with downshifts at highway speed.” -- Consumer Guide

 - "The 3.6-liter V6 under the hood delivers willing performance in a wide range of driving situations.” -- Edmunds